clydebarrow/esphome-docs-hugo/content/cookbook/sonoff-fishpond-pump.md

 {{< seo description="" image="" >}}

-{{< img src="sonoff-fishpond.jpg" alt="Image" caption="The Sonoff range of products containing the ESP chips from Espressif has a myriad of uses and best of all, you can customize it, aka hackable." width="75.0%" class="center" >}}
+{{< img src="sonoff-fishpond.jpg" alt="Image" width="75.0%" class="center" >}}

+The Sonoff range of products containing the ESP chips from Espressif has a myriad of uses and best of all, you can customize it, aka hackable.
 This quick cookbook aims to provide a clear, simple working example.

 This example is very basic in its operation.